MDK18/RUMI_FInal/ReadMe.md

 ## 5. Technical Problemes & Solutions

 ### Problem 1 – Distancemasurement
-Symptom: If we tried to use the traci.getDrivingDistance function we are confronted with some sporadicaly worng results like that -1073741824.0
+**Symptom**: If we tried to use the traci.getDrivingDistance function we are confronted with some sporadicaly worng results like that -1073741824.0
-Cause: Thats the number TraCi gets back when something like the Route calculation dosnt work.
+**Cause**: Thats the number TraCi gets back when something like the Route calculation dosnt work.
-Solution: Euclidain distance between vehicle coordinates and the Junction coodrinate. (sqrt((x1-x2)² + (y1-y2)²))
+**Solution**: Euclidain distance between vehicle coordinates and the Junction coodrinate. (sqrt((x1-x2)² + (y1-y2)²))

 ### Problem 2 – Phasedecison
-Symptom: GREEN_PHASE_INDEX=0 just works randomly
-Solution: the find_best_phase() function
+**Symptom**: GREEN_PHASE_INDEX=0 just works randomly **Solution**: the find_best_phase() function

 ### Problem 3 – Multi-Client TraCI
-Symptom: the second Node (signal_contoller) could not get access with Sumo because the connection is blocked due the first Node.
+**Symptom**: the second Node (signal_contoller) could not get access with Sumo because the connection is blocked due the first Node.
-Cause: in default TraCi couldnt allow more than one Connection
-Solution: Start SUMO with --num-clinets 2.
+**Cause**: in default TraCi couldnt allow more than one Connection **Solution**: Start SUMO with --num-clinets 2.
 That allows taht SUMO wait activly for the second clients.
 For a robust start the signal controller starts with an delay of three seconds controlled due the launch file , because the signal_controller need the vehicle controller to start.

 ## 6. Setup & Launch